grumpy-systems/website/content/posts/2024/making-an-adsb-tracker.md

 * I don't have good suggestions for drilling the holes.
 Mine don't look good, but they're covered by the fan screens anyway.
 * One fan might be enough.
 The fans I got move quite a bit of air.
-* I had originally put the temp sensor on the SDRs themselves, but I couldn't find a great way to get them to stick and it cycled the fans quite a bit even when the enclosure wasn't hot.
-Putting the sensor in some dead air space helped by avoiding direct airflow from the fans and the ambient temperature is much more stable.
-The SDRs don't seem to mind and are kept in check with their heatsinks.
+* I stuck the temperature probe between the two SDRs and stuck it to the DIN rail mount for Pis with a dollop of hot glue.
+I checked the temperature using a infrared thermometer to make sure they weren't too hot.
+Make sure you verify things to ensure the temperature probe is getting a semi accurate temerature.

 Parts for this section and notes: